The Beast (2009 TV series): Reception

 Alan Sepinwall writes "... you watch Swayze in The Beast, and you realize that this is the best performance of his career—that the opportunity to play a part like this, and to play it as well as he is, may be fueling his ability to keep fighting against the cancer.
 And you realize, in an odd silver lining, that the cancer may, in turn, be fueling the performance".
 The New York Times reported that "Patrick Swayze's performance... is impressive for its resistance to cliché...".

 Suzan Young of RealNetworks stated that, "Patrick Swayze gives the performance of a lifetime as the hard-edged FBI agent Charles Barker in A&E's The Beast".

 In his review, Ray Richmond of The Hollywood Reporter stated that, "Beast has a far grittier feel and look than one would suspect from a show starring Swayze—not to mention one on A&E. The action often is energetic and intriguing but is sometimes brought down by Fimmel's uneven performance. …What's unmistakable is the killer work of the star.
 May the man somehow beat the odds and fight defiantly on".

 Kelly West of Cinema Blend reported that, "For an original series, I think A&E has something great on their hands.
 The Beast is definitely drama series with an edge, showing the darker, grittier side to FBI undercover work".

 Ken Tucker writes that the lines said by the "antihero" and main character "[were] old when Clint Eastwood was Dirty Harry".
 Tucker adds that the co-star (Travis Fimmel as Ellis Dove) gives "inexpressive line readings; he's here because he's young and pretty (Fimmel was a model), and he fits A&E's desired viewing demo.
 Ellis is the newbie who earns Barker's respect...".
 Overall, Tucker grades the program as a "C".

 Home media

-Sony Pictures released the series on Region 1 DVD in the United States & region 2 in the UK on August 18, 2009.
+Sony Pictures Home Entertainment released the series on Region 1 DVD in the United States and region 2 in the United Kingdom on August 18, 2009.
 This release has been discontinued and is out of print.